ReallyGnusys/mrfbus/README.md

 It allows an application to determine essential information about a mote and it's functions.
 Provides network settime and gettime implementations for clock synchronisation.
 Each MRFBUS device participates in message routing over the network by default.
 All devices can route messages between interfaces.

+The default MRFBUS app compiles into less than 16K of ROM for a CC430F5137.

 ### How does it interface with linux?